RBS 15 Gungnir is the next-generation missile in the RBS 15 family of anti-ship missile systems offered by Saab Group.

 The RBS 15 Gungnir was officially showcased for the first time at the Farnborough International Airshow 2018 held in Farnborough, UK, in July 2018.

 The Swedish Defence Material Administration (FMV) placed a $358.5m order with Saab for the development of RBS 15 Mk4 missiles in March 2017.
-The missiles will be deployed on-board the Visby-class corvettes of the Royal Swedish Navy and JAS Gripen E multi-role fighters of the Swedish Air Force.
+The missiles will be deployed on board the Visby-class corvettes of the Royal Swedish Navy and JAS Gripen E multi-role fighters of the Swedish Air Force.
+Diehl Defence placed an order with Saab for the RBS15 Mk3 anti-ship missile systems worth $18m in August 2018.
+Deliveries will take place between 2019 and 2024.

 RBS 15 Gungnir variants